• Skip to primary navigation

 Rödkål-Swedish Braised Red Cabbage

-Published: Aug 21, 2022 · by Cecilia Hoikka · Affiliate links are marked with an *asterix
+Published: Aug 21, 2022 · by Cecilia Hoikka · Affiliate links are marked with an *asterisk

 Jump to Recipe Print Recipe

 This braised red cabbage side dish is very traditional in Sweden and Denmark.
-Especially at the Christmas buffet.
-You can though serve this all year round as a side to different meats like pork, duck, or chicken.
+Especially at the Christmas buffet with some Swedish meatballs.
+You can, though, serve this all year round as a side to different meats like pork, duck, or chicken.

 The Swedish version and Danish version of braised red cabbage are very alike.
 One difference is that black currant jam or juice is more commonly used in the Danish version.
 All families also have their own recipes.
 Some like it quite plain, and some like to add a variety of spices to it.